 In times of extreme heat in the gardens and rose beds, the roses can have problems getting enough moisture to the far outer edges of rose leaves, as well as the outer edges of the petals on blooms, thus they get burned by the heat.

 The only thing we can really do is to keep the rosebushes watered well and make sure they are well hydrated over strings of hot days.
-There are some sprays on the market that can be used to help try and hold some moisture throughout the leaf, and thus protecting the edges.
+There are some sprays on the market that can be used to help try and hold some moisture throughout the leaf, thus, protecting the edges.
 Keeping the rosebushes well watered is a must regardless of the use of the sprays.

 When I have strings of extremely hot days in my rose beds, I like to go out in the early evenings and rinse down all the rosebushes with my watering wand.
-In the early evening, the temperature has started to decrease and there is not usually a problem with the water causing foliage burn due to the sun making the water droplets into little magnifying glasses.

 Insect Problems Lead to Leaves Going Brown Around the Edges

-As with the fungal attacks upon the rosebush foliage, insect attacks will usually show signs of the attack throughout the leaf structure and the brown or dark colored edges are just one of the signs of a problem.
+As with the fungal attacks upon the rosebush foliage, insect attacks will usually show signs of the attack throughout the leaf structure, and the brown or dark colored edges are just one of the signs of a problem.

 Spraying the rosebushes well with a good insecticide at the earliest stages of having noticed a problem is very important.
 It just takes longer to get things back under control if they have gotten way out of hand.
 Take time to look over your rosebushes and other plants well at least once a week as a minimum.